bblodget/Verilog_Tutorial/README.md

-# Verilog_Tutorial
+#Verilog_Tutorial
-A practical introduction to get started with FPGAs quickly.
+A practical tutorial to get started with FPGAs quickly.